MicrosoftDocs/sql-docs/docs/integration-services/scale-out/deal-with-certificates-in-ssis-scale-out.md

 #### 4. Restart the Scale Out Master service

 #### 5. Reconnect Scale Out Workers to Scale Out Master
-For each Scale Out Worker, either delete the Worker and re-add it with [Scale Out Manager](integration-services-ssis-scale-out-manager.md), or do the following things:
+For each Scale Out Worker, either delete the Worker and then add it back with [Scale Out Manager](integration-services-ssis-scale-out-manager.md), or do the following things:

 1. Install the client SSL certificate to the Root store of the local computer on the Worker node.